haixuanTao/haixuantao.github.io/src/deep-learning/bert-server.md

 ## ONNX Server: Serving BERT as an API

-Let say you want to serve a BERT-like model through a server API endpoint.
+Another work exemple is serving a BERT-like model through a server API endpoint.

 On my setup, I got those metrics: